Dug-F/CookiesCookbook/README.md

 ## How To Use The App

 The app is extremely simple to use.
 Run the app and choose one or more ingredients to add.
-When finished adding ingredients, press Enter and the recipe is saved to a flle.
+When you have finished adding ingredients, press Enter and the recipe is saved to a flle.
 The next time the app is run, each stored recipe is read from the file and displayed before allowing you to add ingredients for a new recipe.

 The format for the file store is set by the value of fileType in Program.cs:
 - if it is set to FileType.Json, the file store will have the suffix.json and be in JSON format